Sam Loves Stories

 What We've Learned

-Since we've been using Social Stories, many situations have become easier.
+Since we've been using them, many situations have become easier.
 Not because Sam is suddenly different – but because he's prepared.

 And that's perhaps the most important insight: We can't make the world simpler.
 But we can make it more understandable.